One negative experience. That’s all it takes for a loyal customer to turn their back on you and patronize the competition.

 Both kinds of churn can be expensive, and in many cases, voluntary churn might be something you can’t avoid.
 But there are so many different ways to address involuntary churn that are pretty simple.
 If you don’t have a system of automation handling renewals and dunning emails, there are a lot of great resources out there you can look into.

 At CloudApp, we use a service called Recurly for our subscription management that handles making sure credit card numbers are updated, as well as handling some parts of our renewal and dunning process.
 We also use an email service called Customer.io that helps us send a sequence of triggered emails to the account holders reminding them to update their card.
 Customer.io actually has a great list of example emails here that you can check out.

 One More Way to Reduce Churn: Improve the Customer Experience Through Visual Communication

 91% of buyers prefer visual and interactive content rather than traditional formats like text-based content.

 So the more you communicate visually with your customers, the better they’ll understand what you’re saying and the more enjoyable customer experience they’ll have.
 That’s why we built CloudApp.

-CloudApp brings HD screen and webcam recording, GIF creation, screenshots and annotations to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+CloudApp brings HD webcam and screen recording, GIF creation, image snippets, screenshots and annotations to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.